kaycebasques/wordsmithweekly/_posts/2017-01-06-effective-education.markdown

 Duolingo has an excellent knowledge-maintenance routine.
 Duolingo keeps track of how long it's been since you completed a lesson, and sends you a reminder to brush up on your skills when you've been slacking.
+Maybe we can port this model to our docs?

-This would require a new model of docs, though: an initial lesson catered to first-time learners, and then follow-up lessons structured as review content.
+This would require a new model, though: an initial lesson catered to first-time learners, and then follow-up lessons structured as review content.

 ## Discussion

 Agree?
 Disagree?
 Got more ideas on this topic?
+Let me know, and I'd be happy to add your contributions to the end of this article.

 * If you're the twitting type, send me a twit at [@kaycebasques](https://twitter.com/kaycebasques).
-* Open your window and start shouting my name really loud until I respond.
+* Email me at `kayce@basqu.es`.